The Awakening Collective

 9 & 10.
 Restlessness & Ignorance Restlessness seeks true belonging; ignorance is not knowing one’s own depths.
 Restlessness drives continuous growth; ignorance misses systemic interconnection.
 Restlessness is the vibration of the construct-maker; ignorance is the final veil between subject and object.

-The Convergence: Full Enlightenment
+The Convergence: Moving Towards Full Enlightenment

-The Construct-Aware Stage is The Real Door to Enlightenment
+The Real Door to Enlightenment

 Self = No-Self